 About the Group

-The Friends of Tate South Lambeth Library (FTSLL) gardening group launched on 12th May 2012.
+The Friends of Tate South Lambeth Library (FTSLL) gardening group was launched on 12th May 2012.

 The objective of the group is to share local skills; seeds; cuttings and produce.

-We also regularly garden in ‘Tradescant’s Retreat’ garden, located at the back of the library.
+We also regularly garden in the small library garden, located at the back of the library.

 We hope to support each other with our own garden planting concerns and to support the local vicinity community / street gardening initiatives.

-We meet every second and fourth Saturdays of the month, between 3.00pm -4.00pm.
+We meet every second Saturday of the month, from 1.30 onwards.

-We are also on the London-wide ‘Project Dirt’ site as Tradescant’s Retreat Gardening Group .
-We will be using this site for wider discussions, tips and so on.
+We are also on the London-wide ‘Project Dirt’ site as Tradescant’s Retreat Gardening Group.

 How Tradescant’s Retreat was founded